My interests include world travels, adventure, tattoos and body modifications, cooking, and romance.

-- The Gravity effect: This method of gauging allows gravity to do all of the work and is less painful than other methods.
+- The Gravity Effect: This method of gauging allows gravity to do all of the work and is less painful than other methods.
 This is accomplished by starting with a small gauged piercing and allowing the weight of the piercing to slowly stretch out the hole over time.
-After several months, gravity will have taken its toll and a larger sized gauge can be inserted into the piercing.
-This processes can be done over and over again until the individual reaches the desired gauge size
+After several months, gravity will have taken its toll, and a larger sized gauge can be inserted into the piercing.
+This process can be done over and over again until the individual reaches the desired gauge size

 - Tapering: This method is quicker, yet more painful and requires special tapered needles.
 These needles or expanders are cone shaped and start off at a very small gauge and gradually taper out to a larger gauge.
 These special tapers can be slowly inserted into a piercing to gradually stretch it out to a larger size.
-Several months should be allowed in between stretching periods to avoid and painful taring of tissues, infections, etc
+Several months should be allowed in between stretching periods to avoid any painful tearing of tissues, infections, etc.

 Gauges can be decorated with several different styles of body jewelry.
 These different styles include, but are not limited to:

-Plugs: Solid pieces of body jewelry that are used to pug up your piercing and stop it from shrinking.
-Like Flesh Tunnels, Plugs are often held in place by Flared ends, O-Rings or other forms of stoppers.
+- Plugs: These are solid pieces of body jewelry that are used to plug up your piercing and stop it from shrinking.
+Like flesh tunnels, plugs are often held in place by flared ends, O-rings, or other forms of stoppers.

-Otzi the Iceman: Otzi is the oldest recorded primitive mummy to have had stretched earlobes.
-It is estimated that Otzi was alive some time around 3300 B.C!
+Otzi is the oldest recorded primitive mummy to have had stretched earlobes.
+It is estimated that Otzi was alive some time around 3300 B.C.!
 His earlobes had been stretched to approximately 11mm.